 MEMO - Announcements

-DRESS CODE: As an adult and an employee, you are expected to adhere to work rules and dress code policy.
+DRESS CODE: Employees are expected to adhere to work rules and dress code policy.
 Willful violators will see their actions resulted in future schedules and as always may be sent home if not in uniform.
 The most common violations to be noted are:

 1) Pants: Sweatpants or non-form fitting i.e., saggy-droopy pants are not allowed.
 Whatever you are wearing underneath your uniform pants, should not be seen.
-When we say a belt may be required, it is to be there for function to actually hold the pants to your body at the hips/waist and not as a token fashion statement.
+A belt may be required for function (not fashion) to actually hold the pants to your body at the hips/waist.

 2) Covering STAFF uniform shirt by wearing hoodies, coats or sweatshirts over the t-shirt is not acceptable.
 There is a reason we went with BOLD lettering on the shirts, so Staff is recognized at a distance as here to work and assist.
 If a larger t-shirt is needed for layering OVER other clothing for warmth, please ask.